scanozcan/GLproxScape/README.md

 ## Vignette

-End-to-end walkthrough of the FOXP2 reanalysis, ready to drop into a methods-paper supplementary materials:
+End-to-end walkthrough of the FOXP2 reanalysis:

 ```r
 vignette("foxp2-mackenzie", package = "GLproxScape")
 ```

-It covers: loading the bundled inputs, picking the right transcript anchor for an alt-promoter dataset, running the full pipeline, inspecting the binding-events table, comparing PWM-score weighting modes (`"none"` / `"linear"` / `"log"`), and the optional ChIP-Atlas overlay.
+It covers loading the bundled inputs, picking the right transcript anchor for an alt-promoter dataset, running the full pipeline, inspecting the binding-events table, comparing PWM-score weighting modes (`"none"` / `"linear"` / `"log"`), and the optional ChIP-Atlas overlay.

 ## Workflow summary